 In November 2016, 59.6 percent of the Riverside electorate voted in favor of Measure Z, which added a one percent transactions and use tax with a sunset date of 2036, unless extended by voters.
 The Measure Z new rate went into effect on April 1, 2017.
-The stated purpose of Measure Z was to prevent reductions in police, fire, emergency medical, emergency response, anti-gang, homelessness, and anti-drug programs, and decrease increase youth afterschool/senior/disabled services, repair local streets and infrastructure, and provide other general services.186 The City estimated that Measure Z would add \$48 million to the City's budget on an annual basis.
+The stated purpose of Measure Z was to prevent reductions in police, fire, emergency medical, emergency response, anti-gang, afterand anti-drug programs, and decrease homelessness, increase youth school/senior/disabled services, repair local streets and infrastructure, and provide other general services.
+184 The City estimated that Measure Z would add \$48 million to the City's budget on an annual basis.